 All services are offered on a walk-in basis.
 A Project DAWN clinic visit takes about 15 minutes.
 Please remember to bring your photo identification.
 Program kits and medication are always given free of charge.
 Family, friends, and loved ones of individuals who are at risk of opioid overdose in addition to those at personal risk of overdose are welcome to come to our overdose prevention training and receive kits.

 Interested in supporting Project DAWN?

-Please consider making a financial donation to help support the efforts of Project DAWN.
 Click here and select Project DAWN from the designation options.
-Thank you!
+Thank you for your support.

 Ohio’s first Project DAWN began in 2012 as a pilot program initiated by the Ohio Department of Health (ODH) in Scioto County.
 Cuyahoga County Project DAWN began on March 1, 2013 as a response to the alarming rise in opioid overdose fatalities within the county.
 The Ohio Department of Health reported a 413% increase in overdose death between 1999 and 2013 with nearly 3/4 of the overdose deaths in 2013 involving an opioid.

 An opioid includes both prescription painkillers (Percocet, OxyContin, Oxycodone, Vicodin, Morphine, Fentanyl, etc.) and heroin.
 Naloxone, also known as narcan, is an opioid antagonist and the antidote to an opioid overdose.
 Opioid overdose causes respiratory depression and, if not treated, death.
 When administered during an overdose, naloxone blocks the effects of opioids on the brain and restores breathing within two to five minutes.
 Naloxone has been used safely by emergency medical professionals since the 1960s and has only one function: to reverse the effects of opioids on the brain and respiratory system in order to prevent death.